tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/email.md

 ## Rate limit credits

-Emails are rate limited based on their number of recipient addresses.
+Emails are rate limited based on their number of recipient addresses (sum of addresses contained in the properties `to`, `cc` and `bcc` of the request body).
 Every request consumes an additional credit:

 ```
 Sending to 1 recipient:  2x credits